An elderly woman still enjoys herself, while waiting.

 Bridgeport, California 93517

-The Gregory House is located near the intersection of Green St. that runs northwest, and Wood Street that runs northeast in Bodie State Historic Park.
+The Gregory House is located near the intersection of Green Street that runs northwest, and Wood Street that runs northeast in Bodie State Historic Park.
 It is across the street and up two lots from the school house.
-The Gregory House is right next to two garages on its north side, and next to the McMillan House that sits across from it on the other side of Wood St. Gregory House is numbered 52 on the Bodie State Historic Park map.
+The Gregory House is right next to two garages on its north side, and next to the McMillan House that sits across from it on the other side of Wood Street Gregory House is numbered 52 on the Bodie State Historic Park map.

 - All Photos by Tom Carr